cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 * https://github.com/kubernetes/website

 #### Content creation processes

-The procedures for duplicating the documentation locally and for contributing documentation are [documented](https://github.com/backstage/backstage/tree/master/microsite) but are [not easily findable](https://backstage.io/docs/getting-started/getting-involved#write-documentation-or-improve-the-website).
+The procedures for duplicating the documentation locally and for contributing documentation are [documented][backstage-microsite] but are [not easily findable][backstage-doc-contrib].

 These procedures are presumably included in any updates to (and subsequent **release** of) the project code (since the doc is in the same GitHub repo). **Reviewers and approvers** are presumably the Backstage OSS community at large.
 It would be nice if this situation were made clear explicitly.